This is a complete guide discussing the 30 things I wish I’d known before starting my photography business.

-You also have a Finance department whose job it is to monitor the financial performance of the company.
+You also have a Finance department whose job is to monitor the financial performance of the company.

-Lastly, of course, you wear the hat of artist/photographer, the one actually performing the service or creating the product.
+Lastly, of course, you wear the hat of an artist/photographer, the one actually performing the service or creating the product.

 Well when you own your own business, you have to wear all these hats.